Balbir89/economic-crisis-analysis/README.md

 By analyzing key financial indicators (**GDP, Inflation, Unemployment, Banking Performance**), we evaluate how financial policies influenced economic recovery.

 ---
+## 🔍 Key Findings

+- The COVID-19 pandemic caused a sharper but shorter spike in unemployment compared to the 2008 crisis.
+- Inflation remained relatively stable after 2008 but showed significant volatility during the COVID-19 period.
+- Banking sector recovery was faster post-COVID-19 due to swift policy interventions.
+- Fiscal stimulus during COVID-19 led to quicker GDP rebound compared to the 2008 crisis.
+- Media commentary aligned well with quantitative data trends, reinforcing the analysis context.

 ## ⚙️ Technologies & Tools Used